lpalbou/Contextuals/docs/api/location.md

 - `config`: Configuration instance
 - `cache`: Cache instance

-**Note:** You typically won't instantiate this class directly but access it through the `ContextualCC` interface.
+**Note:** You typically won't instantiate this class directly but access it through the `Contextuals` interface.

 ### Methods